Achievable logoAchievable logo

 Example: A Charles Schwab fund only available to Charles Schwab customers

-Trustee-to-trustee transfers avoid early withdrawal penalties because the assets never came into possession of the investor.
-Even if the process is delayed and takes several weeks, investors are not subject to a 60-day deadline.
-Trustee-to-trustee transfers are not reportable to the IRS, allowing investors to perform these transfers unlimited times.
+Trustee-to-trustee transfers avoid early withdrawal penalties because the investor never takes possession of the assets.
+Even if the process takes several weeks, there’s no 60-day deadline.
+Trustee-to-trustee transfers are not reportable to the IRS, so investors can perform them an unlimited number of times.

 Many retirement plans are subject to required minimum distributions (RMDs) when the account owner turns 73.
-Unfortunately, the IRS does not allow investors to keep their money tax-sheltered forever.
-They want their taxes eventually!
-Forcing investors to take money out of their retirement plans results in additional tax obligations.
+The IRS doesn’t allow investors to keep money tax-sheltered indefinitely, so it requires distributions that create taxable income.

-The IRS requires investors aged 73 or older to perform an annual calculation involving their account balance and life expectancy*.
-While the specifics aren’t important for test purposes, let’s assume a 75 year old with a life expectancy factor of 24.6 years has a year-end account balance of $100,000 on December 31st, 2023.
-The investor divides the year-end account balance ($100,000) by their life expectancy (24.6) to determine their 2024 RMD is $4,065.
+The IRS requires investors aged 73 or older to perform an annual calculation based on the account balance and life expectancy*.
+While the details aren’t important for test purposes, assume a 75 year old with a life expectancy factor of 24.6 years has a year-end account balance of $100,000 on December 31st, 2025.
+The investor divides the year-end account balance ($100,000) by their life expectancy (24.6) to determine a 2026 RMD of $4,065.

 *The IRS requires most investors to utilize their uniform life expectancy table to determine life expectancy.
 The older an investor, the lower their life expectancy, which results in a larger distribution.

 Most of the time, RMDs must be fully distributed by the end of the year (by December 31st).
-However, investors taking their first RMD have a bit more time.
-They may postpone their first RMD until April 1st of the year after they turn 73.
-This rule gives the investor an extra three months (all of January, February, and March) to withdraw the necessary funds.
+However, investors taking their first RMD have more time: they may postpone their first RMD until April 1st of the year after they turn 73.
+This gives an extra three months (January, February, and March) to withdraw the required amount.

-If an RMD is skipped or missed, one of two penalties apply.
+If an RMD is skipped or missed, one of two penalties applies.
 A general 25% penalty may apply, although the IRS reduces the penalty to 10% if the investor takes the RMD within two years.
-For example, assume an 80 year old investor calculates a $20,000 RMD in 2023, forgets about it, and fails to take it by the end of the year.
-If they were to take the distribution by December 31st, 2025, the penalty is 10%.
+For example, assume an 80 year old investor calculates a $20,000 RMD in 2025, forgets about it, and fails to take it by the end of the year.
+If they take the distribution by December 31st, 2027, the penalty is 10%.

 Key points